pytest-dev/pytest/doc/en/example/reportingdemo.rst

         def test_tupleerror(self):
     >       a,b = [1]
-    E       ValueError: need more than 1 value to unpack
+    E       ValueError: not enough values to unpack (expected 2, got 1)

     failure_demo.py:143: ValueError
     ______ TestRaises.test_reinterpret_fails_with_print_for_the_fun_of_it ______